Blog

 PLG Blog Images (21)

 When considering how airbags function, it is not surprising that these safety devices can actually cause personal injury under certain circumstances.
-When airbags deploy, they inflate very quickly.
-The energy involved in this rapid inflation can cause injury to occupants who may be sitting or thrown too close to the airbag in the moments before it deploys.
-Concerns regarding these types of injuries were more prevalent when airbags first became commonplace in vehicles, as the force of deployment of these “first generation” airbags was significantly higher than contemporary airbags.
-However, that does not mean that the risk of personal injury is not still present in today’s vehicles.
+When airbags deploy, they inflate at an incredibly high speed.
+The force of an airbag during deployment can cause injury to vehicle occupants who may be sitting too close to the airbag or thrown forward just before impact.
+Concerns about these injuries were more prevalent when airbags first became commonplace in vehicles, as the deployment force of these “first-generation” airbags was significantly higher than those in modern cars.
+However, even today, the risk of serious injury remains, including:

-There have been unfortunate instances when airbag deployments have resulted in fatalities.
-According to estimates by the NHTSA, more than 290 deaths were caused by frontal airbag inflation in low-speed crashes in the period between 1990 and 2008.
-More than 80% of victims in these crashes were not wearing their seat belt or otherwise not properly restrained.
+There have been unfortunate instances where airbag deployments have resulted in fatalities.
+According to estimates by the NHTSA, more than 290 deaths were caused by frontal airbag inflation in low-speed crashes between 1990 and 2008.
+More than 80% of victims in these crashes were either not wearing a seatbelt or were otherwise improperly restrained.

 Airbag Safety Tips